Hashtag Web3 Logo

 Bridges create wrapped tokens representing assets from other chains:

-Wrapped Tokens Risk: Only as secure as the bridge.
-If bridge fails, wrapped tokens may lose peg to underlying asset.
+• Wrapped Tokens Risk: Only as secure as the bridge.
+If the bridge fails, wrapped tokens may lose peg to the underlying asset.

 The Multi-Chain vs Cross-Chain Debate

-Cross-Chain: Seamless interoperability, users don't think about which chain they're on.
+• Cross-Chain: smooth interoperability, users don't think about which chain they're on.

-Current Reality: Multi-chain with bridges providing imperfect cross-chain capabilities.
-Significant UX friction remains.
+• Current Reality: Multi-chain with bridges providing imperfect cross-chain capabilities.
+Significant user experience friction remains.

 Alternative Solutions